sja-thedude/sja-thedude/README.md

 ## Educational Qualifications

 I have Completed :
-  - Bachelors in Computers
+  - Bachelors in Computer Application!
   - Professional Dploma in [Mobile App Development]()
   - Advanced Diploma in [Web Development]()
   - Advanced Diploma in [Web Design]()
-  - Currently in Final year of Masters in Computers!
+  - Currently in Final year of Masters in Computer Application!

 ## Hobbies

   - I love to play ⛹️‍♀️ Basketball as its my favourite sport!
-  - I regularly play ♟️ chess as it gives me to expand my thinking process.
+I regularly play ♟️ chess as it gives me to expand my thinking process.
-  - I like working out as it relieves stress 🏋️‍♀️ !
+  - I like working out and listening to music 🎧 as it relieves my stress levels 🏋️‍♀️ !
-  - My one the the way of maintaining my mind is music 🎧 !
+  - People say my personality resembles Lion 🦁 , who never stops and achieves what he wants!
   - Love to travel to new Places ✈️ !

 ## You can Contact Me On :